-9 Women-Run Podcasts You Should Be Listening To
+The 10 Best Podcasts out There for Women, by Women

 Women of the Hour with Lena Dunham

 Getting Girls creator Lena Dunham and Buzzfeed together sounds like the stuff pop culture dreams are made of.
-And it sort of is in practice: The internet juggernaut gives Dunham a platform to interview influential women such as Janet Mock, Zadie Smith, and Emma Stone, where they candidly discuss their relationships, careers, sex and more.
+And it sort of is in practice: The internet juggernaut gave Dunham a platform to interview influential women such as Janet Mock, Zadie Smith and Emma Stone, where they candidly discussed their relationships, careers, sex and more.
+The podcast came to a halt in 2017 and Dunham hasn’t produced new episodes since, but the archive is still worth diving into.

 Last Name Basis